ffalsepositive/udacity_projects/capstone/README.md

 ### Ratings

 The content of the data can be examined in [Kaggle Webpage](https://www.kaggle.com/rounakbanik/the-movies-dataset).
-Sample date is shown below.
+Sample data is shown below.